freerange/site/soups/data.snip.markdown

 <img alt="Screenshot of data visualisation in the Audience Agency's Answers application" src="<%= image_path('projects/taa_answers.png') %>" style="width: 100%"/>

 We built a custom data pipeline using Ruby and SQL to extract data from ticketing systems, public and propriety datasets and existing databases and present this to customers working in arts and cultural organisations around the UK.
-They use this data to understand their audiences, work out how to reach under-served communities in their local areas and benchmark themselves with similar sized organisations.
+They use this data to understand their audiences, work out how to reach under-served communities in their local areas and benchmark themselves against similar sized organisations.

 ## The Children’s Society